 The University of Pikeville is committed to providing a safe and productive learning, living and working community.
 To achieve this goal, we conduct background investigations for all final applicants being considered for employment.
 Background investigations include a criminal history record check, and when appropriate, a financial and/or motor vehicle history.

 The University of Pikeville is an equal opportunity employer committed to assembling a diverse, broadly trained faculty and staff.
-The University of Pikeville does not discriminate on the basis of race, ethnicity, color, sex, gender, gender identity, sexual orientation, religion, national origin, age or disabilities in its programs, activities, hiring, or the admission of students.
+The University of Pikeville does not discriminate on the basis of race, color, creed, religion, national origin, sex (including pregnancy), disability, age, veteran status, sexual orientation, gender identity or expression, genetic information, political affiliation or political philosophy in its programs or activities, including employment, admissions, and educational programs.
 Inquiries may be directed to the University of Pikeville Title IX Coordinator by calling 606-218-5216.

 For more information about the University of Pikeville, please visit http://www.upike.edu.
 Interested applicants should complete the online application by visiting http://jobs.upike.edu.
 In addition to the application, interested applicants are requested to attach to their application a letter of interest, current resume, and the contact information for three to five professional references.